DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Parallelizing a Model in DistMLIP

 \section{Parallelizing a Model in DistMLIP}

 DistMLIP is designed to be both high-performant as well as easily usable.
 Parallelizing new MLIPs using DistMLIP is a straightforward process that can be done purely in Python.
 A few key points of DistMLIP are outlined in \ref{sec:parallelization_usage}.
+The primary data structure, the Distributed object, inputs atom positions, periodic boundary conditions, and (optionally) cell lattice, and constructs the graph partitions and associated metadata.
+The data structure can partition, aggregate, and perform data transfer for node features, edge features, and node features within the threebody graph.
+These simple distributed primitives are implemented in high performance C and makes distributing a new MLIP very straightforward to implement but still high performing.